How to Tell When Your Brake Discs Need Replacing

 3. Disc Thickness Below Minimum Spec

 Brake discs have a defined minimum thickness.
-If they wear below this limit, they cannot dissipate heat effectively, increasing the risk of brake fade and reduced performance.
+If they wear below this limit, they cannot dissipate heat effectively.
+This increases the risk of brake fade and reduces performance.

 4. Brake Judder